Weather Update: Monday Morning's Forecast - January 13th, 2020 - WDEF

-Tennessee Valley (WDEF): Cloudy Start to the Work Week as Rain Chances Start Monday Night.
+Tennessee Valley (WDEF): Cloudy Start to the Work Week as Rain Chances Resume Later On Tonight.

+As you wake up on this Monday morning, cloudy skies will start the work week off, along with unseasonably mild temperatures.
+Lows will be in the upper 40s & lower 50’s.

-Wake up Monday morning to start your work week off to cloudy skies, temperatures in the upper 40s.
-Highs will reach the warm mid 60s as rain chances start to increase during the later end of the day.
+Monday Afternoon: Highs will reach the mid 60s and rain chances will increase during the latter end of the day.

+This will NOT be like the severe storms we had this past Saturday, but a marginal risk for hail and thunderstorms is the main concern.

-Warm weak ahead, highs this week will reach the 70s Tuesday and Wednesday and drop to the mid 60s Thursday.
+It’ll be a warm week ahead, as highs this week will reach the 70s Tuesday and Wednesday and drop to the mid 60s Thursday.

 50 & 31 are our seasonal highs and lows.
 Our temperatures will remain significantly above our seasonal norms on both sides of the clock!